Ensure8/CS361-MicroserviceA/README.md

 file.close()
 ```

-This python code shows how a client can handle tasks by saving the content (value of "task" name in the JSON response body) under a text file called "task.txt".
+This python code shows how a client can handle tasks by saving the content (value of "task" key) under a text file called "task.txt".

 ```python
 import requests